mstark/eve_open_api/docs/KillmailsApi.md

 api_instance = EVEOpenAPI::KillmailsApi.new

-killmail_hash = "killmail_hash_example" # String | The killmail hash for verification
+killmail_hash = 'killmail_hash_example' # String | The killmail hash for verification

 killmail_id = 56 # Integer | The killmail ID to be queried

 opts = {
-  datasource: "tranquility", # String | The server name you would like data from
+  datasource: 'tranquility', # String | The server name you would like data from
-  if_none_match: "if_none_match_example", # String | ETag from a previous request.
+  if_none_match: 'if_none_match_example', # String | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
 }

 begin